JAEYOONSUNG/BPGAconverter/README.md

 ### Requirements

-The BPGA downstream is supported for macOS, Linux and Windows machines, which can provide an environment for using R.
+The BPGAconvert is supported for macOS, Linux and Windows machines, which can provide an environment for using R.
 It requires R version >=4.2.1 for release, and R version >=4.3 for devel.

 To download and install BPGA, see the [BPGA website]([https://iicb.res.in/bpga/]).
+- note: BPGA is supported for only Windows machine

 To download and install R, see the [R-project website](https://www.r-project.org/).